anooprav7/vscode-settings/README.md

 ### Cursor Control (Editing)
 ```
-* shift + option + command + up/down/right/left arrow key => Grows the cursor in that direction
+* shift + option + command + up/down/right/left => Grows the cursor in that direction
   - shift + option (while dragging with mouse)  => For selective vertical selection
 * option + mouse-click                          => Put multiple cursors at different positions
 * shift + command + L                           => Create cursors on all occurrences of a string
-  - select one instance of a string e.g. background-color and press ⇧⌘L. Now you can replace all instances by simply typing.
+  - select one instance of a string e.g. background-color and press ⇧⌘L. Start typing.

 * shift + option + up/down                      => Copy a line and insert it above or below the current position
 * option + up/down                              => Move an entire line or selection of lines up or down
 * shift + command + k                           => Delete the entire line

 ```